 Our goal is to fit whatever workflow your company needs.
 Traditional solutions like ERP, WMS or MRP are quite rigid when it comes to workflows: it’s easier to change the way the company is working rather than to change the way the software is working.
 Lokad is different: our technology is not designed to “manage” inventory or any kind of assets; our technology is designed for quantitative optimization only.
 Since Lokad does not try to manage inventory and its workflows, we don’t end-up enforcing any workflows on our clients either; which gives us the flexibility to fit whatever workflow is already in place.

 The whole point of a supply chain optimization initiative is to deliver ROI, yet the fine-print of the relevant KPIs (key performance indicators) tends to be very domain specific.
 We don’t cherry pick the indicators that make us look good.
 Instead, we support our premier client accounts in defining the KPIs that will be used to track Lokad’s performance.
-In this way, collaborating with Lokad via a managed account relationship does not mean letting Lokad loose as far as supply chain optimization is concerned.
+In this way, collaborating with Lokad via a supply chain scientist does not mean letting Lokad loose as far as supply chain optimization is concerned.